 Scottish Word: Luggie.

 “Ahm thinkin they two numpties are cheating an putting mair than the rasps they pick intae their luggies tae up the wecht.”
-Translated: luggie: usually a bucket held at one’s waist with twine – used in … Continue reading Luggie. →
+Translate: luggie: usually a bucket held at one’s waist with twine – used in … Continue reading Luggie. →

 “Fur thatchin is it?
 That’ll be twa bob a threave which is twa stooks which maks oot tae aboot twelve sheaves each, bit it micht vary roon aboot here ye ken.”
-Translated: threave: a measure of … Continue reading Threave. →
+Translate: threave: a measure of … Continue reading Threave. →

 Scottish Word: Howk.